This post contains affiliate links. Please see my disclosure.

 I should have prepared more.
 I should have known it was going to be virtually impossible to cook with new babies while supervising my older children.
-This list of suggestions is what I wish I had known to prepare meals and stay organized after having a baby (or babies).
+This list of suggestions is what I wish I had known to get dinner on the table after having a baby (or babies).

-Also in this post, the GIVEAWAY entry and more resources, tips and ideas from multiple bloggers sharing ways to help a new mom, or prepare as a new mom.
-Let’s talk making meals after baby:
+Also in this post, tips and ideas from multiple bloggers sharing ways to help a new mom, or prepare as a new mom.
+Let’s talk making meals after baby.

 Cook with a crock pot

 I know you know this, because even cooking with children around when they are not babies can be challenging.
-For some crock-pot recipe inspiration, follow my Crock Pot Meals board on Pinterest.
+For some crock-pot recipe inspiration, check out this post

 Purchase a chest freezer